dawiddawidowski/plant_project_LMNH_CC/README.md

 ### Microsoft SQL Server

-- `brew install sqlcmd` to get the command-line tool
+- To install the command-tool: `brew install sqlcmd`
 - Activate a `venv` in the directory where the database will be accessed.
-- Run this sequence of shell commands to set things up:
+- Run the following sequence of shell commands to set things up:
 `brew install FreeTDS
 export CFLAGS="-I$(brew --prefix openssl)/include"
 export LDFLAGS="-L$(brew --prefix openssl)/lib -L/usr/local/opt/openssl/lib"